Wordius/zola-wordius/content/blog/2024-11-15-alternatives-wordpress-website-blog/index.md

         <figcaption>Zola’s simple site structure is contained in two files and six folders</figcaption>
 </figure>

 Two files and six folders represent the full workings of Zola.
-First there’s config.toml, which is your configuration file then netlfiy.toml, which you only generate if you intend to use Netlify.
+First there’s config.toml, which is your configuration file then netlify.toml, which you only generate if you intend to use Netlify.
 The folders contain:

 - **content** – all sections (blog, etc.) and pages in markdown format.
 - **public** – the generated site.